saiinc/MySensorAirData/README.md

-This app can get the PM or Temperature/Humidity/Pressure values on smartphone.
+This app can get the PM or Temperature/Humidity/Pressure values for Android smartphone.

 You need to enter your sensor ID from the map https://sensor.community/ in app search bar.